 If it is a young person with an addiction we have TH!nK (Teenage Health in Knowsley) which has been designed to give young people one place where they can go to find the support they need.
 Nationally The Mix can help young people aged 16-25.

 Are you, or do you know a young person at risk of participating in criminal activity or an ex-offender who is looking for support ?

 M.A.L.S.
 Merseyside offer One to One mentoring via Headstart programme for any young person aged 11-19 who is involved in criminal activity or at risk of participating in criminal activity.
 PSS - Turnaround - women’s turnaround is a service just for women and offers individual and group work to support adult female offenders and women at risk of offending in Liverpool and Knowsley.
 Probation Community Rehabilitation Company (CRC) offers support for offenders and their families around community rehabilitation.

 Whether you’ve been a victim of a crime, worried about your safety or need to understand your rights The Mix offers non-judgemental legal information and support for young people that’s clear and easy to understand.
 Knowsley Youth Offending Service is for for young people aged 10 to 19 who have been involved in offending behaviour.
 It is a multi-agency service, made up of Social Workers, Youth Justice Officers and staff from education, police, probation and health.

 If you are affected by Domestic Violence

-The First Stop offer emotional and practical support for both men and women.
+The First Step offer emotional and practical support for both men and women.
 They will provide this either by telephone; face to face at their centre or will meet with you in the community.